yugabyte/yugabyte-db/docs/content/v1.1/admin/docker-compose.md

 showAsideToc: true
 ---

-Use the popular [docker-compose](https://docs.docker.com/compose/overview/) utility to create and manage Yugabyte DB local clusters.
+Use the popular [docker-compose](https://docs.docker.com/compose/overview/) utility to create and manage YugabyteDB local clusters.

 ## 1. Create a single node cluster